 We know it’s tough to search for the perfect wedding reception venues in San Francisco, but we have the answer to your wedding worries!
 It doesn't matter if you're looking to host a small, intimate affair or a huge event with hundreds of guests—we've got you covered with our wide selection of wedding reception venues for rent in San Francisco.
 Whether you want a romantic garden setting or an elegant ballroom, Tagvenue has the perfect place for your big day.
 Get started finding the best fit for your wedding reception today!

 In San Francisco, prices of wedding reception venues average $2500 minimum spend per event.
 The cost varies based on the venue's size and additional services such as catering, floral arrangements, or bridal suites.
 It may also be influenced by the number and type of event spaces available in the venue, for example, separate areas for the ceremony, reception, and photo sessions.
 Spaces offering all-inclusive packages are a budget-friendly option for couples seeking a fuss-free experience.
-Check out typical price ranges in San Francisco, based on Tagvenue data:
+Check out typical price ranges in San Francisco, based on Tagvenue data from October 2025:

-From $1100 | to $4500 | minimum spend per event |
+| From $1000 | to $4500 | minimum spend per event |

-From $250 | to $500 | hire fee per hour |
+| From $295 | to $500 | hire fee per hour |

-From $1400 | to $10000 | hire fee per event |
+| From $35 | to $150 | per person |

 The first thing you need to do when planning your wedding reception is to choose a venue.
 Find a space that fits your guest list and has the amenities you need for your big day.
 Once you’ve found a space that works for your wedding reception, it’s time to plan your menu.
 You can start by choosing a meal that fits in with the theme of your wedding, whether it’s Italian or Mexican food.
 If you have a specific color scheme in mind, consider working that into your reception menu.
 Once you have your menu planned out, it’s time to think about decorations and other details.
 When planning your reception, it’s important to think about the atmosphere you want for your big day.
 You can choose an elegant setting or a more casual one, depending on your style and preference.
 If you want a more casual reception, think about whether you’re going to have a cocktail hour before the meal.
 If so, consider serving appetizers and finger foods instead of an entire meal for this time period.
 Once everyone is seated at their tables, you can serve the main course.
 If you have a lot of guests, consider having a buffet to make things easier for everyone.
 You can also serve family-style meals, where your guests pass food around their tables.
 If you want an elegant reception, consider having servers bring the food out to each table.